Reviews You Can Rely On

 Credit: Ian McEleney

 Wind plays a big part in boil times.
-It's unlikely that you'll have perfectly still conditions on your next backpacking trip, so we tested how these stoves would perform in the presence of 2-4 mph of “wind” generated by a box fan set to low.
+You'll unlikely have perfectly still conditions on your next backpacking trip, so we tested how these stoves would perform in the presence of 2-4 mph of “wind” generated by a box fan set to low.
 Some models could not boil water in these conditions, but most continued to perform reasonably well.
 Models that couldn't boil in front of the fan are indicated as “>15 min” because, after 15 minutes, we shut them off to stop wasting fuel.

 Canister stoves usually do not come with windscreens, and manufacturers warn against using them in their instructions.
 The exception is the Windpro 2 and GSI Pinnacle.
 Their remote canister design separates the burner from the can, so using a windscreen that fully encloses the flames poses minimal risk.
 Nevertheless, these stoves saw their boil times increase in front of the fan.
 Several small canister stoves worked surprisingly well in the wind.
 The PocketRocket Deluxe boiled water in 5 minutes 27 seconds, a commendable speed.
 The Soto WindMaster and Amicus were close behind.
 These three canister stoves did well in this test because the burners are recessed below a lip on the edge of the burner, providing some added protection from the wind.